matronator/feed-the-flames/README.md

 #### Notice: If you like this project, please consider [donating](https://github.com/matronator#support).
-The battery on my macbook died and I need to get it replaced to be able to work, but a battery replacement for macbook is kinda expensive and money's little tight right now.
+The battery on my macbook died and I need to get it replaced to be able to work, but a battery replacement for a 7 year old macbook is kinda expensive and money's little tight right now.
 Any help would be much appretiated!
 Thank you :)

 Feed the Flames
 ===============